Blog

 What People Misunderstand About Autistic Shutdown (Adult)

 People assume I'm just upset.
 They don't realize the environment is too loud and too bright—and my sensory tolerance has been pushed to its limit.
+At 2-3 energy, I can't respond at all.
+The meltdown lasts the rest of the day.

 See Full Post